 Four teachers have done their training and it has lifted off.
 We are feeling our way forward, and have regular visits from the iDiscoveri support staff to help us.
 We shall know in a couple of years if this was a good step.

 2008 was an historic year for us, culminating with Sir John Major, having seen the school en passant, deciding to fund our next five classrooms, one per annum five years.
-We salute you, Sir John - your first two are now up (Sept 2010).
+We salute you,

 2009 started magnificently, with the village and district authorities formalizing the grant of extra land to make the cricket pitch a better shape, and then funded a re-work on the village tank using a JCB and two tractors with tipper trailors, which in three weeks completed moving soil from the tank into our "low corner" and completed building the new wall in April 09, finishing in one month what we had imagined would take us three years, using the village donkey man with their saddlebags.